2Kelvin/alx-pre_course/README.md

-Updated this readme from the GitHub interface.
+Updated this readme from GitHub